-We have a duty and a responsibility to protect our pupils.
+We have a duty and a responsibility to protect our students.
 It is also well established that success in learning is one of the most powerful indicators in the prevention of youth crime.
 Dealing with violence also helps attainment.
-While pupils generally see educational establishments as safe places, even low levels of youth violence can have a disproportionate impact on any education.
+While students generally see educational establishments as safe places, even low levels of youth violence can have a disproportionate impact on any education.

-Primary schools are also increasingly recognised as places where early warning signs that younger children may be at risk of getting involved in gangs can be spotted.
 Crucial preventive work can be done within school to prevent negative behaviour from escalating and becoming entrenched.